jasonumiker/kubernetes-training/README.md

 The initial Kubernetes approach to Layer 7 LoadBalancing is [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/).
 Unlike Services, which are built-in to Kubernetes, Ingress is more a standard for plugins/controllers to provide the capability in a (somewhat) consistent way.

-The two approaches to these controllers are to either to run them on top of the cluster, by managing tools such as nginx or Envoy running in Pods on the cluster, or by orchestrating a Layer-7 Load Balancer outside of the cluster such as the AWS ALB.
-In this example, we'll use the common and free nginx Ingress controller - which is a combination of an nginx to forward the traffic and a controller to watch for Ingress documents and convert those to the require nginx config(s) both running on our cluster.
+The two approaches to these controllers are to either to run them on top of the cluster, by managing tools such as traefik or Envoy running in Pods on the cluster, or by orchestrating a Layer-7 Load Balancer outside of the cluster such as the AWS ALB.
+In this example, we'll use the common and free traefik Ingress controller - which is a combination of an traefik to forward the traffic and a controller to watch for Ingress documents and convert those to the require traefik config(s) both running on our cluster.

 1. `cd ../ingress`
-1. Run `./install-nginx.sh` to install the Nginx Ingress Controller via its Helm Chart
+1. Run `./install-traefik.sh` to install the traefik Ingress Controller via its Helm Chart

 This deployed the controller fronted by a Service type LoadBalancer on ports 80 and 443.
 Given the way that Docker Desktop works that means it is listening on <http://localhost> and <https://localhost> (on a self-signed certificate).
-If you go to these you'll see you get back a 404 page from nginx - that is because we haven't provided it Ingress YAML documents to tell it where the traffic to it should go yet.
+If you go to these you'll see you get back a 404 page from traefik - that is because we haven't provided it Ingress YAML documents to tell it where the traffic to it should go yet.

 Ingress points at an underlying Kubernetes Service to discover its targets.
 We have one still running in probe-test-app that we'll use.